Ethel Idonia Stern1

 William Fortescue is the son of Lt.-Col. Sir Thomas Fortescue and Sydney Kingsmill.1

-William Fortescue lived at Newrath, County Louth, Ireland.1
+He lived at Newrath, County Louth, IrelandG.1

 Child of William Fortescue